Garden Grove High School: History

 The Garden Grove Union High School District was established in 1921 in response to attempts by neighboring school districts to annex the Garden Grove area.
 GGHS opened its doors in September 1921 in temporary facilities.
 The school moved to its present location on Stanford Avenue in 1923.

 The school's athletic teams were originally known as "Chili Peppers", reflecting the dominant local crop of the time.
 In the 1920s, the name "Argonauts" was chosen.
 They are known as Argos for short.

 GGHS was badly damaged by the 1933 Long Beach earthquake; the main classroom building suffered a partial collapse and one student was killed.
 The structure was rebuilt and is still in use, having been renamed Heritage Hall.
 It also houses the Argonaut Hall of Fame and Museum, chronicling the school's long history, as well as a memorial to Michael Monsoor, a United States Navy SEAL killed in Iraq and posthumously awarded the Medal of Honor, and an alumnus of Garden Grove High School.

 GGHS grew with the post-World War II boom and by the 1960s, it was joined by six other high schools in what is now the Garden Grove Unified School District.

-In the 2004–2005 school year, Garden Grove High School was named a California Distinguished School.
+In the 2004–2005 and 2018-2019 school years, Garden Grove High School was named a California Distinguished School.

+In September 2021, Garden Grove High School celebrated 100 years of establishment.